List of Exams & Information

-- CLEP : The College Level Examination Program (CLEP) is designed to allow students the opportunity to receive credit for college classes through examination only.
-Savannah State University will accept up to 15 semester hours of core curriculum classes through the CLEP program.
-Please visit www.collegeboard.com/clep for more information.
-The total fee for the CLEP test is $92.00 This amount includes two separate payments.
+- CLEP: The College Level Examination Program (CLEP) is designed to allow students the opportunity to receive credit for college classes through examination only.
+Savannah State University will accept up to 30 semester hours of approved courses through any University-approved credit granting source(s).
+Please visit the official CLEP website for more information.
+The total fee for the CLEP test is $104.
+This amount includes two separate payments.
 You may REGISTER ONLINE today.
-For more information contact the Testing Office at 912.358.4487 or email at email@example.com.
+For more information contact the Testing Office at 912.358.4487 or email at firstname.lastname@example.org.

-- DSST : The DANTES Subject Standardized Tests (DSST) is designed to allow students and military personnel to receive credit for college classes through examination utilizing non-traditional ways of education through on the job training, self-study, and other life experiences.
+- DSST: The DANTES Subject Standardized Tests (DSST) is designed to allow students and military personnel to receive credit for college classes through examination utilizing non-traditional ways of education through on the job training, self-study, and other life experiences.
 Please visit www.getcollegecredit.com for more information.
-The total fee for the DANTES test is $95.00.
+The total fee for the DANTES test is $100.
 This amount includes two separate payments.
 You may REGISTER ONLINE today.
-For more information contact the Testing Office at 912.358.4487 or email at firstname.lastname@example.org.
+For more information contact the Testing Office at 912.358.4487, or email at email@example.com.

 College Entrance Exams

-- ACT: Savannah State University is an official testing center for the American College Testing Program (ACT) college entrance exam.
-For information on ACT test dates, registration, available testing centers, fees and study guides visit the ACT website at www.act.org.
+- ACT: Savannah State University serves as an official national testing center for the American College Testing Program (ACT) college entrance exam.
+For information on ACT test dates, registration, available testing centers, fees and study guides visit the ACT website.

-- LSAT: Savannah State University serves as an official testing center for the Law School Admission Test (LSAT) college entrance exam.
-For information on LSAT test dates, registration, available testing centers, fees and study guides visit the LSAT website at www.lsat.org.
+- LSAT: Savannah State University serves as an official national testing center for the Law School Admission Test (LSAT) college entrance exam.
+For information on LSAT test dates, registration, available testing centers, fees and study guides visit the LSAT website at www.lsac.org.

-- GRE : The Graduate Record Exam (GRE) is an official graduate admissions exam.
+- GRE: The Graduate Record Exam (GRE) is an official graduate admissions exam.
 This exam is not offered at SSU.
-For information on GRE test dates, registrations, available testing centers, fees and study guides, visit the GRE website at www.gre.org.
+For information on GRE test dates, registrations, available testing centers, fees and study guides, visit the GRE website.

-- GMAT : The Graduate Management Test (GMAT) is an official computer-adaptive standardized test for admissions to graduate business studies.
+- GMAT: The Graduate Management Test (GMAT) is an official computer-adaptive standardized test for admissions to graduate business studies.
 This exam is not offered at SSU.
-For information on GMAT test dates, registrations, available testing centers, fees and study guides, visit the GMAT website at www.gmat.com.
+For information on GMAT test dates, registrations, available testing centers, fees and study guides, visit the GMAT website.

-Legislative Exams are institutional exams (Georgia history and Georgia constitution) administered to SSU students only to assist in satisfying graduation requirements mandated by the Board of Regents.
-Examples of students needing to complete this exam are students who have satisfied US History and/or American Government requirements at a college outside the University System of Georgia or have satisfied course requirements through the CLEP test in HIST 2111, 2112 and/or POLS 1101.
+Legislative Exams are institutional exams (in Georgia History and Georgia Constitution) administered to SSU students only to assist in satisfying graduation requirements mandated by the Board of Regents.
+Examples of students required to complete this type of exam are students who have satisfied US History (HIST 2111 or 2112) and/or American Government (POLS 1101) requirements at a college outside the University System of Georgia or have satisfied course requirements through the CLEP Test: US History I or II and/or American Government).
 Each test is timed for 45 minutes and consists of 20 multiple-choice items.
 You may REGISTER ONLINE today.
-For more information contact the Testing Office at 912.358.4487 or email at email@example.com.
+For more information contact the Testing Office at 912.358.4487 or email at firstname.lastname@example.org.

-The study materials for the Legislative Exams listed below are available in the Savannah State University Library or the Testing Office (Whiting Hall, room 247/261) upon availability.
-The textbooks are also available at local and national bookstores:
+Study materials for the Legislative Exams listed below are available in the SSU Library or the Testing Office (Hubert Building.
+A, room 114) upon availability.
+The textbooks are also available at local and national bookstores.

 HIST 2111 and HIST 2112